 AMD’s big bet on SeaMicro this week signals a move toward server fabrics that scale beyond low-power microservers.

 Advanced Micro Devices Inc. (AMD) purchased Intel Corp. partner SeaMicro Wednesday for $334 million, of which approximately $281 million will be paid in cash.
-The acquisition
+The acquisition is expected to close within 30 days.

 SeaMicro’s architecture packs chips into a chassis using a business-card-sized motherboard with just three components: a CPU, DRAM and an ASIC that connects into SeaMicro’s secret sauce called the Freedom Supercompute Fabric.